 It’s important to remember that many millennials value equality and diversity when choosing where to work.
 So, making those a priority at your organization and communicating that fact during your recruitment efforts are smart moves.

-“With millennials, we take a shorter-term approach,” says Christie Bell, HR director of accounting firm Porter Keadle Moore.
-“If we talked about the path to partner and spending a career at our firm, that would freak out millennial candidates.
-What they want to hear about is what can they do at our firm in one or two years.”
+Christie Bell, HR director of accounting firm Porter Keadle Moore, says they take a shorter-term approach by focusing on what they can do at the firm in a year or two.
+“If we talked about the path to partner and spending a career at our firm, that would freak out millennial candidates,” she says.

 Instead of long-term potential, focus on work-life balance, the skills and experience they’ll gain at your company, and the ways your company can help them build up their resume and their network.